ecc521/Space-Saver-develop/README.md

 TODO

 Settings should add windows compact compactOS:always thingy.
-It is complex to add it elseware, and is super simple to add.
+It is complex to add it elseware, and should be super simple to add.